The Importance of Mindfulness

 Mindfulness.
 Every business is adopting it, from Apple to NHs and the General Mills.
 Even Google includes mindfulness principles in their Search Inside Yourself classes.

 So, what is mindfulness?
 At the most elementary level, mindfulness means awareness.
 It involves being profoundly conscious of your surroundings – only observing things as they are.
 When we are mindful, we are alert of the present and more available to respond to others.
-Even though its origin is associated with the Buddhist tradition, you do not have to be Buddhist to realise its benefits.
+Even though its origin is associated with the Buddhist tradition, you do not have to be Buddhist to realize its benefits.

 Many people immediately associate mindfulness with insight meditation, which usually starts by focusing on breathing patterns.
 When your mind wanders, take note of where it goes, to a stressful conversation, for instance, then try bringing it back to your present.
 Do not focus on resisting your mind’s natural urge to wander, but train it to return to the present.
-By being one with your body, you centre yourself at the moment and learn how to be mindful at all times
+By being one with your body, you center yourself at the moment and learn how to be mindful at all times

-Interest in mindfulness is growing rapidly because people are looking for ways to cope with challenges, complications and ambiguity in their lives.
+Interest in mindfulness is growing rapidly because people are looking for ways to cope with challenges, complications, and ambiguity in their lives.
 With mental health problems on the rise and stress topping the list of reasons for long-term absence, people are turning to mindfulness as an antidote to all the multitasking, thinking and struggling.
 Mindfulness practices result in improved concentration, stress reduction, effective communication and overall health improvement.

 Mindfulness at Work